sagemath/sagewiki_to_gh-2022-10-10/days45_projects.md

 Extended affine Weyl groups, affine Iwahori Hecke algebras, and nonsymmetric Macdonald polynomials
 ==================================================================================================

+Bump, Schilling, Shimozono, Thiéry

-This project was started during Sage Days 40 by Dan Bump, Dan Orr, Anne Schilling, Mark Shimozono and Nicolas Thiery and preliminary patches are in the sage-combinat queue (see extended_affine_weyl_groups_sd40.patch and affine_iwahori_hecke_algebras.patch).
+This project was started during Sage Days 40 by Dan Bump, Dan Orr, Anne Schilling, Mark Shimozono and Nicolas Thiéry and preliminary patches are in the sage-combinat queue (see extended_affine_weyl_groups_sd40.patch and affine_iwahori_hecke_algebras.patch).

 Finalization of the Coxeter3 integration into Sage
 ==================================================